 - PQL to Customer Rate: shows how well your organization converts PQLs to customers

-Compare 5 leading product analytics platforms
+Free comparison of 6 leading product analytics platforms

 You already know that keeping your customers happy pays off, as it costs less than acquiring new ones and boosts your revenue.
-This led the experts from Amplitude to design the Retention Lifecycle Framework to help organizations engage their customers more and make them stick with your brand.
+This led the experts from Amplitude to design the Retention Lifecycle Framework to help organizations engage their customers more and make them stick with their brand.

 You need to adjust your retention strategy according to the different stages of users’ product journey.
 If you want to improve retention, you should pay attention to KPIs like: